It’s frustrating, isn’t it?

 Through grit, determination, and a passion for their work, they’ve risen from the ashes and now run one of Australia’s most popular travel blogs—allowing them to travel the world permanently with their 2 daughters.

 I left the US three years ago completely burnt out.
 My life consisted of waking up before sunrise, working until after sunset, scrambling to run errands and do chores, and finally trying to squeeze in some sleep.
 Day after day after day.

 Free time to pursue a passion or start my own business?
 Ha!

 Fast forward to where I am now.
 I can’t pretend to have it all figured out, but I have been able to:

-- Spend the last year learning to start my own online business while working minimally to support myself
+- Spend the last two years learning to start my own online business while working minimally to support myself

 - Use my newfound free time and extra money to take 2–4 hours of salsa dancing classes almost every day for the past year